nextcloud/documentation/developer_manual/design/layout.rst

 This layout is used in Mail and Contacts.

 In this layout, the 3 levels of hierarchy are shown by default.
-On the left there is the [app navigation], right next to it is a [list] of entries for the navigation chosen, and the main content is for the entry selected in the list.
+On the left there is the :ref:`Navigation`, right next to it is a :ref:`List` of entries for the navigation chosen, and the main content is for the entry selected in the list.

 A good example of this layout is in the Mail app.
 The left navigation section contains the different inboxes and categories.
 The list then shows the emails of the selected inbox or folder and the main content shows the contents of the email which is currently open.